 So despite the tsunami of problems that arise as a result of the consumer culture, we forge ahead with our possession-obsession, and we birth a special kind of spirituality that coddles our willful ignorance and feeds our neurosis for endless consumption.

 It’s trendy.
 It’s mainstream.
 It’s Consumer Spirituality.

-Consumer Spirituality is the mainstream, pop-culture spirituality of today that trains us to be better consumers and inadvertently perpetuates blind conformity to the dominating, oppressive structures of global corporate capitalism:
+Consumer Spirituality is the mainstream, pop-culture spirituality of today that trains us to be better consumers and inadvertently perpetuates blind conformity to the dominating, oppressive structures of extractive capitalism:

 Let’s be clear.
 Consumer Spirituality, the mainstream, pop-culture spirituality of today, is designed to be a capitalist product for privileged, affluent Westerners.

-And of course, what’s missing, are the values of community; civic discourse; social justice; compassion for those who are suffering; as well as an honest (and sobering) look at the systems that perpetuate scarcity, inequality, and oppression in the first place.
+And of course what’s missing are the values of community; civic discourse; social justice; compassion for those who are suffering; as well as an honest (and sobering) look at the systems that perpetuate racism, scarcity, inequality, and oppression in the first place.